Course Outline

 Details of early feedback on progress

-The first assessment will be held on Friday of the first week of the course.
-Feedback on this task and a numerical score will be provided to you prior to the commencement of the second week of the course.
+The first assessment will be held at the end of the first week of the course.
+Verbal feedback on this task will be provided immediately following the task and a numerical score will be provided to you during the second week of the course.

 Assessment tasks